 A second release on Syngate Records in Korbach Germany.
-Inspiration for this album came from watching various documentaries about the WOW signal, Frank Drake, the Drake equation and Tabby's Star.
+Inspiration for this album came from watching various documentaries about the WOW signal, Frank Drake, the Drake equation, Tabby's Star and the Arecibo Message.
 It is very heavily sequenced Berlin School inspired by groups such as Cosmic Ground that tend to the dark and heavy long running sequences.
 It has a few ambient sections as break pieces.
 Tracks can be previewed on the Bandcamp release.
 This album for me was also an exercise in multiple sequencing and composing tracks with layers of 3 or more sequences with effects.
 It is mostly a sequencer driven album and a little wild in places.

 01. A Message

 02. M13 Cluster

 06. Cosmic Call Two